sudheerapte/popcornserver/doc/README.md

 - change the data of a data-node to a different value.

-You can make a list of multiple changes of this type in a single transaction.
+You can make a list of multiple changes of this type in a single transaction, called an `update` transaction, and send it to Popcorn.
+Popcorn modifies the machine.
 Once the tree has been modified in this way, it shows a new current state.

 ## Paths to identify nodes